Xyfir/Documentation/xyfir-annotations/help.md

 - (7) Map
   - Can be a direct link to a map of any format (image, interactive, etc).
   - Can be a search query for use in a real-world map (Google Maps, Bing Maps, etc).

+#### Contextual Web Searches

+This feature allows you to add context to a 'Web Search' annotation.
+When a reader views an annotation that has a context value, they can optionally enable the context which will add the 'Context Search' value to the normal web search query.
+Typically, this is the book title, series, or some other text that can be used to narrow down the scope of possible results to increase relevancy.
+Imagine you're creating annotations for a historical fiction book and you're creating an annotation for the text 'George Washington'.
+You might want the search query to default to just his name while allowing an optional search that adds the name of the book title.

 ### Generating Annotations